+Computer Operating Systems for Educators.
+Three semester hours.
 Examines similarities and differences between computer operating systems often used in educational settings.
 Experiences with DOS, Windows, Unix, and the Macintosh operating systems will be provided.
 Emphasis will be on hardware, software, and training issues related to these systems and to networking of computer resources.
+Prerequisites: ETEC 524 or permission from the instructor.